The clinic offers adults (>18 years of age) immunizations and TB Screening. The following vaccines are offered:

 Malaria tablets and oral typhoid capsules are only available by prescription from a physician.
 The travel clinic does not provide tablets or prescriptions for these medications.
 However, during your visit, the nurse can provide you with information on the type of malaria tablets you may need, based on your travel destination.

 The Center for Disease Control (CDC) offers information on immunizations and personal health protection measures for travelers to any part of the word.
-You may visit the CDC website by clicking here, or contact the 24 hour toll-free International Traveler's Health Automated Information Line at: (877) 394-8747.
+You may visit the CDC website by clicking here, or contact the International Traveler's Health Automated Information Line at (800) 232-4636 (Monday - Friday 8:00AM to 8:00PM EST).

 The clinic provides services in English, Spanish, and Vietnamese.